-Born to an international family in Styria, Austria, Anselma Veit studied violin, bassoon (performing artist) and piano (piano teacher) at the Music Universities Graz and Vienna, The Mozarteum Salzburg.
+Born in Austria, Anselma Veit studied violin, bassoon (performing artist) and piano (piano teacher) at the Music Universities Graz and Vienna, The Mozarteum Salzburg.
 As a guest student she studied at the Conservatoire National Supérieur de Paris and took Postgraduate Masterclasses in New York City.
 She made further studies in jazz-composition (piano and arrangement) with Monika Lang.
 Anselma graduated in all studies with distinction and highest scores.

 Anselma Veit started playing the bassoon at the age of 20 and won her first orchestral position four years later.
 She has played with the Trier Philharmonic Orchestra, the Volksoper in Vienna, the Augsburg Philharmonic Orchestra, the Vienna Chamber Orchestra and in the Vienna State Opera Orchestra.

 She qualified for getting grants from the Mozarteum Salzburg, from the European Union (Erasmus Stipendium) and twice from the Banff Centre for the Arts, Canada.
 Playing orchestra concerts and in chamber music ensembles brought her around the globe via plane, ferry, Shinkansen, Transsibirian Railway and fishing boat (for small islands).
 And to many beautiful locations like The Konzerthaus am Gendarmenmarkt, Berlin, Germany, Bolshoi Zal, St. Petersburg, Russia, to the John F. Kennedy Center in Washington DC, USA, to the Goldener Saal of Wiener Musikverein, the Tokyo Metropolitan Theatre, Japan, the all wooden Sibelius Hall in Lahti, Finland, the stunning Franz Luszt Academy in Budapest and to the Shanghai Grand Theater, China.

 For many years she has been teaching the bassoon in the Music School of the City of Vienna.
 Anselma’s students are regularly prize winners in national kids and youth competitions.
 She successfully prepared young musicians to studying the bassoon as a pro at the University for Music.
 Being a teacher she noticed a need for some fresh air in the student literature.
 So she started composing and testing new methods.
 Xerox copies of her works were on high demand.
 To make these new books available for a bigger audience, not just locally, she started a publishing company.